Watershed Protection Plans

 Location: Watershed protection planning for the Lake Lavon Watershed encompasses the Lake Lavon Watershed above Lake Lavon in Grayson, Fannin and Collin Counties.

-The North Texas Municipal Water District, in partnership with Texas A&M AgriLife Extension, is bringing together local stakeholders to begin the development of the Lake Lavon WPP.
+The North Texas Municipal Water District, in partnership with Texas A&M AgriLife Extension, developed the Lavon Lake WPP and EPA offered approved of the plan in 2017.

 Contact: David Cowan